IgniteUI/igniteui-docfx/en/components/grids_templates/validation.md

 ```

 ### Include the styles
-In order to change the error color you can use the css `--igx-error-500`:
+In order to change the error color you can use the css variable `--igx-error-500`:
 ```scss
 --igx-error-500: 34, 80%, 63%;
 ```